A Wanted (Inhu)man

-"A Wanted (Inhu)man" is the third episode of the third season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they must ally with a rival organization to hunt Inhumans.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"A Wanted (Inhu)man" is the third episode of the third season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they must ally with a rival organization to hunt Inhumans.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Monica Owusu-Breen, and directed by Garry A. Brown.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, Adrianne Palicki, Henry Simmons, and Luke Mitchell.

 "A Wanted (Inhu)man" originally aired on ABC on October 13, 2015, and according to Nielsen Media Research, was watched by 3.74 million viewers.

 Plot

 The Advanced Threat Containment Unit (ATCU) release information about Lincoln Campbell to the public, enlisting other intelligence agencies to help capture him.
-Coulson admits to Daisy Johnson that Alphonso "Mack" Mackenzie planted a tracker on Lincoln the last time they met, and she calls him to try to convince him to let SHIELD help him, but he hangs up and destroys the tracker.
-Coulson parlays with Price and tries to convince her that panicking the public is not a good idea, and to let SHIELD take Lincoln in rather than the ATCU.
+Phil Coulson admits to Daisy Johnson that Alphonso "Mack" Mackenzie planted a tracker on Lincoln the last time they met, and she calls him to try to convince him to let S.H.I.E.L.D. help him, but he hangs up and destroys the tracker.
+Coulson parlays with Rosalind Price and tries to convince her that panicking the public is not a good idea, and to let S.H.I.E.L.D. take Lincoln in rather than the ATCU.
 She threatens to release footage of Daisy from the hospital CCTV, so Coulson agrees to let the ATCU take Lincoln if they let Daisy go.
 Meanwhile, Lincoln seeks refuge with his Alcoholics Anonymous sponsor, John Donnelly, but after seeing a news report about Lincoln, a terrified John calls the ATCU and threatens Lincoln with a metal baseball bat.
 When Lincoln disarms John with his powers, he accidentally triggers a heart attack that kills John.